privacycg/CHIPS/README.md

 1. Let "request-partition-key" be the [site](https://html.spec.whatwg.org/#sites) of the top-level document when the user agent initiated the request.

-    1. If the top-level document's site is in a [First-Party Set](https://github.com/privacycg/first-party-sets) then the request-partition-key is the concatenation of "https://" and the "owner domain" of the site's set.

 1. If the cookie's partition-key is not an exact string match of request-partition-key, then remove that cookie from the cookie-list.

 ### Example usage